Intuit Dome: Features

 Two hotels are expected to open near the arena in June 2026; a five-story Fairfield by Marriott adjacent to Intuit Dome's east garage, and a fifteen-story Arya Hotel south of the arena on 102nd Street.

 Reviews

 After the first regular season basketball game between the Clippers and Suns at Intuit Dome, Kevin Durant said, "Yeah, it was crazy.
 I was just staring at it the whole time.
 You're not used to that," referring to The Wall.
 Durant also mentioned that he had only experienced something similar once in college and that the noise "sounds a little different.
 It's going to be a tough road environment for anyone who comes in here."
 Devin Booker added, "You spend $2 billion, put a wall up."

 Events

 2026 NBA All-Star Game

-The arena will host the 2026 NBA All-Star Game on February 15, 2026.
+The arena hosted the 2026 NBA All-Star Game on February 15, 2026.

 2028 Summer Olympics

-The arena will serve as a basketball venue during the 2028 Summer Olympics.
+The arena will host the basketball competition during the 2028 Summer Olympics.

+Tennis

+The arena will host the 2027 Laver Cup from September 24–26, 2027.